Cley-next-the-Sea, St Margaret's Church

 On the south porch is a coat of arms to the De Vaux family, carved around 1390.
 To the south of the tower is a royal coat of arms to Queen Anne painted over the arms of Charles II.

-The north chancel window holds 15th century glass fragments.
-In the south aisle windows are gathered fragments of medieval glass dated to around 1460.
+The north chancel window holds 15th-century glass fragments.
+In the south aisle windows are fragments of medieval glass dated to around 1460.
 One window depicts 8 martyred female saints.
 Each of the saintly figures holds a symbol, many indicating the manner of her martyrdom.
 For example, St Agatha holds a butcher's flesh hook.
-Modern windows show local scenes, including Cley Windmill and many of the local birds that makes this area so popular amongst birdwatchers.
+Modern windows show local scenes, including Cley Windmill and many of the local birds that make this area so popular amongst birdwatchers.

 One unusual feature is a stained glass panel depicting a white-crowned sparrow.
 The rare species was seen in Cley in 2008.
-Visiting birdwatchers donated over 3000 pounds towards the church restoration fund, and to commemorate their generosity a likeness of the rare bird was inserted in one of the windows.
+Visiting birdwatchers donated over £3000 towards the church restoration fund, and to commemorate their generosity a likeness of the rare bird was inserted in one of the windows.

 The aisle roofs are both 15th century, and the altar table dates to the Jacobean period.

 I've visited St Margaret's church twice, and each time it was open, even though the second time was late on a summer evening.
 The location is fabulous, and the church holds so much of historic interest that it really should be on everyone's must-see list.

 About Cley-next-the-Sea, St Margaret's Church